chocolatey/choco-wiki/FeaturesAgentService.md

 ##### Command Customization Consideration

 Starting with Chocolatey Licensed Extension v1.12.4, you are allowed to configure what commands can be routed through the background service.
-Please note that we default to install and upgrade as that is the most secure experience.
+Please note that Chocolatey Licensed defaults to `install` and `upgrade` as that is the most secure experience.
 However you can add uninstall and some other commands as well.
 Uninstall does have some security considerations as it would allow a non-administrator to remove software that you may have installed, including the background service itself.

 **Available Commands**:

 * info - do not add if you want sources hidden from non-admins
 * list/search - do not add if you want sources hidden from non-admins
+* outdated - do not add if you want sources hidden from non-admins
-* install
+* install - default
-* upgrade
+* upgrade - default
 * uninstall - keep in mind there may be security implications for this
 * optimize
-* outdated - do not add if you want sources hidden from non-admins
 * pin
 * sync